-The prevention specialist will provide confidentiality as far as possible to relevant parties as part of the investigation, and inform all relevant parties that retaliation for reporting acts of bullying is prohibited.
-Written records of the investigation process should be maintained and may be included in the prevention database to generate a more accurate picture of bullying behaviors at Capital City.
+The prevention specialist will provide confidentiality as much as possible to relevant parties as part of the investigation, and inform all relevant parties that retaliation for reporting acts of bullying is prohibited.
+Written records of the investigation process should be maintained and may be included in the database, High Five, to generate a more accurate picture of bullying behaviors at Capital City.
 Where necessary, provisions will be made to include the advice of legal counsel.